Covid 19 coronavirus: Christchurch leaflet compares lockdown laws to Nazi Germany, Holocaust

 "Most people would recognise the lockdown has been imposed to save the population from sickness, and death and try to minimise the death as much as possible, where as the Nazi regime and the Holocaust was doing the exact opposite.
 It was targeting sectors of the populations for suffering and death.

-"It's legitimate to want to debates the ins and outs of the lockdown.
+"It's legitimate to want to debate the ins and outs of the lockdown.
 I understand people are feeling somewhat nervous or wary of the temporary suspension of constitutional freedoms, but it has to be seen in context - and this context is completely different to Nazi Germany.

 "If they want to raise those issues that's their right to do so but they can do so without invoking the Holocaust.
 I think, if anything, it's more likely to turn people away from the message they're trying to get across.
 It's a far-fetched comparison.